 Based in Tampa, Florida, Barker | Cook represents both employers and employees engaged in disputes surrounding employment agreements.

 Many employers require employees to enter into noncompete agreements prior to employment.
-These agreements typically restrict an employee's ability to reveal trade secrets, work for competitors or otherwise act in a manner that damages an employer's legitimate business interests.
+These agreements typically restrict an employee's ability to reveal trade secrets, do business with customers or clients, work for competitors or otherwise act in a manner that damages an employer's legitimate business interests.

 These agreements have to be carefully crafted in order to be legally enforceable.
 Give us a call today to discuss your specific situation in a confidential consultation.